25 July 2022

 Praying with the World Church in

-The annual conference of the Anglican mission agency USPG (United Society Partners in the Gospel) took place in the High Leigh Conference Centre at Hoddesdon in Hertfordshire this week.
-The conference theme was ‘Living Stones, Living Hope.’
+In the Calendar of the Church today, we celebrate Saint James the Apostle (25 July 2022).
+Later today, I hope to take part in the annual conference of the Anglican mission agency USPG (United Society Partners in the Gospel), which begins this afternoon in the High Leigh Conference Centre at Hoddesdon in Hertfordshire.
+This year’s conference has the theme ‘Living Stones, Living Hope.’

 1,Reading the Gospel reading of the morning;

 3, a prayer from the USPG prayer diary, ‘Pray with the World Church.’